Anime and manga convention: History

 Anime conventions have a long and varied worldwide history.
-The original Comiket, mostly based on fan published manga called dōjinshi, started in 1975 with around 700 people in Tokyo.
+The original Comiket, mostly based on fan published manga called doujinshi, started in 1975 with around 700 people in Tokyo.
 In recent years, Comiket has attracted over a half million people.
 Conventions in Japan are heavily sponsored by studios or publishing companies and are used as platforms for new releases.
 In addition to Japan, convention officials at venues such as AnimeJapan have been trying to reach out to overseas manga fans.

 Anime conventions started showing up in the United States in the early 1980s.
-YamatoCon, founded by Mark Hernandez (b.
-September 6, 1959, d.
-March 4, 2025) and Don Magness, a convention "devoted to Japanese animation" was first held in 1983 in Dallas, Texas.
+YamatoCon, founded by Mark Hernandez and Don Magness, a convention "devoted to Japanese animation", was first held in 1983 in Dallas, Texas.

 Project A-Kon first started in 1990, and claimed to be the first anime convention in the country, but this is disputed.
 Since then, multiple anime conventions have appeared in numerous states.

 Since the first anime convention which brought in a few hundred people, anime conventions have exploded in popularity.
-AnimeCon which was held in San Jose, California in 1991 is notable for being the first convention to break the 1,000 attendance mark.
+AnimeCon, which was held in San Jose, California in 1991, is notable for being the first convention to break the 1,000 attendance mark.
 It was also the first convention to receive support from American and Japanese production studios.

 Anime Expo, which has been held in California since 1992, is the largest anime convention outside of Japan.
-Anime conventions in other locations, such as Europe began to take off in the Mid-1990s.
+Anime conventions in other locations, such as Europe, began to take off in the mid-1990s.
 Japan Expo in Paris is the largest convention in Europe.
 AUKcon was a one-day anime convention held in London, England in 1994, and was chaired by Helen McCarthy.
-Salón del Manga de Barcelona, first held in Barcelona, Spain in 1995 is also one of the largest European conventions.
+Manga Barcelona, first held in Barcelona, Spain in 1995, is also one of the largest European conventions.

 Anime conventions later spread to Australia in the late 1990s with Manifest, first held in 1998.
 Many anime conventions were cancelled or postponed during the COVID-19 pandemic.

 Guests

 Anime conventions typically feature a guest list as part of their makeup.
-A guest can be an industry figure, some notable examples include director Hiroyuki Kanbe, author Tsukasa Fushimi, and Kazuma Miki from Ascii Media Works.
+A guest can be an industry figure, some notable examples include director Hiroyuki Kanbe, author Tsukasa Fushimi, and Kazuma Miki from ASCII Media Works.
 In 2013 they screened for the first time the final three episodes from the second season of Oreimo.
 Guests can also include artists and performers, some notable examples of these include Kazuki Takahashi, creator of Yu-Gi-Oh!.
 An anime convention represents an opportunity to interact with such individuals that may not be possible outside the event.